-After the (Kerensky) revolution in the spring of 1917, he was elected a member of the Council for the Preparation of the All-Russian Jewish Conference
+During the First World War Nison Katzenelson moved to Petrograd where he assisted Jewish refugees.
+After the Kerensky revolution in the spring of 1917 he was elected member of the Council for the Preparation of the All-Russian Jewish Conference.

-In 1918 Nison Katsenelson returned to Liepāja, where he died on November 9, 1923.
+Nison Katzenelson returned to Liepāja in 1918 where he died on November 9, 1923.

-The big family of the Katzenelsons in Bobruisk exported their timber through the port of Liepaja, so it became necessary to have a representative office in the city.
-Around 1900 Nison commissioned a project for a mansion for his family and for the representation of the Katsenelson trading house at 16, Kūrmājas prospekts.
-The project was developed by P.M.Berchi and in 1901. the building was built.
-A year later, a building for household needs was added with a coachman on the first floor and rooms for servants on the second.
-The architect used different styles of architecture, although in the design of the Katzenelson mansion he adhered to the Gothic direction, for example, in the design of balconies, but he also used Art Nouveau in the reliefs of the façade.
-In the interior design of the mansion, the Gothic is manifested only in the lobby, while the rest of the rooms are decorated in different styles – from the heavyweight German Renaissance in the dining room to Baroque and Rococo in both salons.
-The mansion had 2 original stained glass windows.
-One of them, Ernest Tode’s stained glass window, still adorns the window of the former dining room, and the stained glass window in the winter garden was damaged by the bombing of the city during the Second World War.
+The large Katzenelson family in Bobruisk exported timber through the port of Liepaja which meant they needed a representation office in the city.
+Around 1900 Nison commissioned a construction project at 16, Kūrmājas Prospekts to provide a mansion for his family as well as the Katzenelson trading house.
+This project was undertaken by P M Berchi and completed in 1901.
+A year later staff quarters were added housing a coachman on the first floor and domestic staff accommodation on the second.
+The architect used different architectural styles – for the Katzenelson mansion he followed the Gothic style (e.g. the balcony design) and Art Nouveau style in the façade reliefs.
+Inside the mansion Gothic style features solely in the lobby while the rest of the rooms are decorated in various styles – from heavyweight German Renaissance in the dining room to Baroque and Rococo in both salons.
+The mansion boasted two original stained-glass windows of which the Ernest Tode window still adorns the former dining room.
+The second stained glass window in the winter garden was damaged during the WWII bombing of the city.